 QR codes are evolving from simple shortcuts into sophisticated engagement platforms.
 As technology advances, expect deeper integration with personalization engines, augmented reality experiences, and AI-driven content optimization.

-Monetizing QR codes represents more than a technical innovation.
-It’s a philosophical reframing of how we view advertising, value exchange, and customer relationships.
+Monetizing QR codes is more than a technical innovation.
+It's a philosophical reframing of how we view advertising, value exchange, and customer relationships.

 The model is straightforward: reward genuine attention rather than extracting it.
 Provide fair value to all participants.
 Let data guide continuous improvement.